This post is also available in: हिन्दी (Hindi)

 • Avoid certain medicines: such as 5 alpha reductase inhibitors, herbal supplements or testosterone.
 Five alpha reductase inhibitors (dutasteride or finasteride) are the medicines which are usually taken for BPH.
 If you are taking above mentioned medicines or any other medicines you should inform your doctor before giving sample for the test.

-• Avoid prostate specific procedures: the blood sample should be collected before the digital rectal exam (DRE) and prostate biopsy, because both can elevate PSA levels.
+• Avoid prostate specific procedures: the blood sample should be collected before the digital rectal exam (DRE) and prostate biopsy, because both can elevate Prostate Specific Antigen (PSA) levels.

 is a protein that is predominantly produced by the cells of prostate.
 The prostate is a small gland found in men, just below the bladder surrounding the urethra.
 The function of the prostate is to produce a fluid that constitutes semen which is required to carry sperms and provide nutrition to them.
 Majority of the PSA produced by the prostate is released into the semen.
 Only, a small amount of PSA gets released into the blood.
 In the blood, PSA is found in two main forms- complexed (cPSA, attached to other proteins) and free (fPSA, unattached).
 The commonly performed test measures the total PSA levels which is the sum of cPSA and fPSA in the blood.
 Sometimes, free PSA test is also done to determine the need of biopsy when total PSA is mildly elevated.